 - Consult the owner’s manual to determine maximum safe loads and proper load distribution since loading may increase the likelihood of a rollover accident.

 On the other hand, manufacturers must also take responsibility for rollovers involving their cars, trucks, vans, and SUVs.
 Not only must manufacturers take significant steps to minimize the risk of a rollover crash occurring in the first instance, but they must also reduce the risk of injury to occupants involved in a rollover (also known as “crashworthiness”).

 Thus, to take responsibility, manufacturers have a duty to:

 - Engineer the vehicles to be crashworthy and minimize the potential for serious injury to occupants.

 - Make cars, trucks, vans, and SUVs less top-heavy.

-- Design control and stability systems that properly react to driver steering and braking, and respond to improper movement of the vehicle to anticipate and alleviate rollover.
+- Design control and stability systems that appropriately react to driver steering and braking and respond to the vehicle’s improper movement to anticipate and alleviate rollover.